tunjan/tunjan.github.io/src/javascript.md

 - Functions do not follow top-to-bottom flow.
 They can be used in all the same scope.

 - Extra arguments in functions get ignored.
-Arguments not passed get asigned 'undefined'.
+Arguments not passed get signed 'undefined'.